nicholas-fedor/watchtower/CONTRIBUTING.md

 ### Binary

-To build the Watchtower binary, run the following from the root directory:
+To build the Watchtower binary, you can use either `go build` directly or GoReleaser for multi-architecture binaries.
+The following commands are run from the root directory:

+#### Using go build

 ```bash
 go build                               # compiles and packages an executable binary, watchtower